kenatiod/MUT/Understanding Machine Understanding.md

 ## Appendix A1 -- The Neuroscience of Human Understanding

 Understanding how the human brain enables the rich tapestry of cognitive processes that constitute understanding is a central challenge in neuroscience.
 Over the past few decades, cognitive neuroscience research has made significant strides in elucidating the neural mechanisms that underlie human ability to comprehend, reason, and make sense of the world around us.
-This appendix provides an overview of key insights from this body of work, focusing on three main themes: (1) the distributed nature of neural representations and processing, (2) the critical role of context, prior knowledge, and embodiment in shaping understanding, and (3) the implications of these findings for developing artificial systems with human-like understanding capabilities.
+This appendix provides an overview of important insights from this body of work, focusing on three main themes: (1) the distributed nature of neural representations and processing, (2) the critical role of context, prior knowledge, and embodiment in shaping understanding, and (3) the implications of these findings for developing artificial systems with human-like understanding capabilities.

 ### A1.1 -- Distributed representations and processing in the brain